 Inclement Weather Conditions

 It is never too early to make a plan.
-The Department of Highway Safety and Motor Vehicles (DHSMV) encourages all residents to have a disaster preparedness plan in place and have registered or updated their emergency contact information (ECI)
+The Department of Highway Safety and Motor Vehicles (FLHSMV) encourages all residents to have a disaster preparedness plan in place and have registered or updated their emergency contact information (ECI).

 IF NO EVACUATION, STAY PUT.
 Avoid driving in heavy storms, and stay in a safe place after the storm.
 Be prepared to remain where you are for an extended period of time.
 Often, injuries and deaths occur in the aftermath of storms.
 Sightseers impeding roadways cause obstacles for emergency personnel responding to those in need.